-But not everyone recognizes Kosovo's unilateral declaration of freedom, none less than Serbia, which still sees itself as the territorial sovereign.
-Tensions run high between the two countries and they share the only real "hot" border in the Balkans.
+Not everyone recognizes Kosovo's unilateral declaration of freedom, none less than Serbia, which still sees itself as the territorial sovereign.
+Tensions run high between the two countries, and they share the only real "hot" border in the Balkans.

-Since Kosovo declared independence in February 17, 2008, Serbia has consistently challenged this, and travellers are advised to keep an ear to the political situation in case the situation turns ugly.
+Since Kosovo declared independence on 17 February 2008, Serbia has consistently challenged this, and travellers are advised to keep an ear to the political situation in case the situation turns ugly.

 In July 2011 Serbian nationalists whom the BBC said were "rejecting Kosovo independence" attacked the border post at Jarinja, in the far north of Kosovo, setting fire to buildings.
 It's feared it's the first move in a wider campaign to re-ignite the issue.